 National Research Council - Industrial Research Assistance Program (NRC-IRAP)

-Subsequent to identifying a Testing Department the PWGSC Contracting Authority will negotiate with the Bidder as may be applicable, and may request additional information to support pricing details and to confirm that the Bidder has the technical, financial, and managerial competence to perform the Work under a resulting contract.
+The Contracting Officer may request additional information to confirm that the Bidder has the technical, financial, and managerial competence to perform the Work under a BCIP contract.

 Draft resulting contract